burrowsa/christmas-bar/README.md

 # Christmas Bar

-Keeps track of drinks orders and stock levels at Christmas.
+At Christmas we have a full house, with lots of family visiting.
+I like to have a well stocked bar so I made this application to keep track of drinks orders and stock levels.
 The main front-end is a Vue.js web-app which also has a manifest to allow it to be installed as a stand-alone application on a smart-phone or tablet.
 In addition there is an alexa skill to allow ordering by voice and a physical notifier that lights up when there are active orders.

 The Butler super-user can't order drinks but can add new drinks, edit existing drinks and tweak stock levels.
 I kept a tablet in the kitchen logged in as the Butler for this purpose, the dedicated butler screen it showed was a live display of current orders with the ability to cancel or acknowledge them.